marklogic-community/data-hub-central-community/_pages/welcome.md

 `java -jar envision.jar`

+_Note: models will be saved in a directory, /conceptConnectorModels, sibing to the .jar file.
+You can move your existing models here or see below for how to specify a different models directory._

-However, if you need to point it at another folder where the DHF is installed, run like so:
+If you need to point it at another folder where the DHF is installed, run like so:

 `java -DdhfDir=/full/path/to/your/datahub -jar envision.jar`